top of page

 • Spreads steadily on its own (some may find it spreads more than they want)

-• Beautiful yellow flowers in the spring
+• Beautiful yellow flowers in early spring

 • Tolerates full sun to full shade, dry or moist conditions (just not the combination of full sun and dry.)